sam-goodwin/punchcard/README.md

 }): Promise<AWS.SNS.PublishOutput>;
 ```

 The framework makes use of the Topic's Shape to automatically (and safely) serialize rich objects to and from JSON.
-Your application code is only concerned with the deserialized and validated object - and the system is protected from bad data at both *compile time* and *runtime*.
+Your application code is only concerned with the deserialized and validated object, so the system is protected from bad data at both *compile time* and *runtime*.

-### Runtime DSLs
+### Service API Domain-Specific-Languages

-The Shape system also drives various runtime DSLs which provide high-level and type-safe interfaces for interacting with AWS services.
+The Shape system drives various runtime DSLs which provide high-level and type-safe interfaces for interacting with AWS services.
 We briefly showed this with an SNS Topic, but it is especially powerful for services like AWS DynamoDB.

 To demonstrate, let's create a `DynamoDB.Table`:
 ```ts